imanursar/imanursar.github.io/projects/recommendation system/index.markdown

 <p style="text-align: justify">
 in this topic, we developed a tool that streamlines the matchmaking process between supply and demand for each transaction.

-The primary objective is to enable the business team to efficiently find the best suppliers for the listed demand, enhancing order generation and improving the fulfillment process.</p>
+The primary objective of this project is to enable the business team to efficiently find the best suppliers for the listed demand, enhancing order generation and improving the fulfillment process.</p>

 <img src="/assets/images/recommendation/supply_demand.png" alt="drawing" width="500"/>